MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 ## Delete an assessment

-Deleting an assessment removes it from the list on your assessments page. **Deleting an assessment is permanent; you cannot get it back.** If you want the same assessment again, it must be re-created from scratch.
-If the improvement actions in the assessment do not appear in any other assessment, they will be deleted when the assessment is deleted.
-We recommend exporting a report of the assessment before you permanently delete it.
+Deleting an assessment removes it from the list on your assessments page.
+Note these important points about deleting assessments:

+- **Deleting an assessment is permanent; you cannot get it back.** If you want the same assessment again, it must be re-created from scratch.
+- If the improvement actions in the assessment do not appear in any other assessment, they will be deleted when the assessment is deleted.
+- We recommend exporting a report of the assessment before you permanently delete it.

 To delete an assessment, follow the steps below:

-1. From your assessments page, select the assessment you wish to delete to open that assessment’s details page.
+1. From your **assessments** page, select the assessment you wish to delete to open that assessment’s details page.

 2. Select **Delete assessment** in the upper-right corner of your screen.

 3. A window will appear asking you to confirm that you want to permanently delete the assessment.
 Select **Delete assessment** to close the window.
-You’ll get a confirmation window that your assessment was deleted from Compliance Score.
+You’ll get a confirmation window that your assessment was deleted from Compliance Manager.

-If you delete the only assessment in a group, then that group is also deleted from Compliance Score.
+If you delete the only assessment in a group, then that group is also deleted from Compliance Manager.

 ## Monitor assessment progress and controls